iced-rs/book/src/README.md

 # Introduction

+**Warning: This book, like [iced] itself, is not yet complete and is a work in progress.
+In the mean time please refer to the [API Reference](https://docs.rs/iced/latest/iced/) and look at the included [examples](https://github.com/iced-rs/iced/tree/master/examples) to learn more about iced.**

+If you want to help contribute then [pull requests](https://github.com/iced-rs/book) for this book are welcome.

+## Overview

 [iced] is a cross-platform GUI library for [Rust].
 It is inspired by [Elm], a delightful functional language for building web applications.

 As a GUI library, iced helps you build *[graphical user interfaces]* for your Rust applications.